gedankenstuecke/oh_data_uploader/INSTALL.md

 brew install heroku
 ```

-This second options adds the Heroku repository to your Homebrew configuration allowing you to access all of the Heroku library rather than the single `heroku` application.
+The second option shown above adds the Heroku repository to your Homebrew configuration allowing you to access all of the Heroku library rather than the single `heroku` application.

 ### *Step 3: Set-up the local `.env` file*
 Once this is done you can complete minimal setup by:
-* Create an `.env` file from the example: `cp .env.sample .env`)
+* Create an `.env` file from the example: `cp .env.sample .env`
 * Edit `.env` to set a random string for `SECRET_KEY` and `ADMIN_PASSWORD`
 * Make sure to activate your `Python` environment with `pipenv shell`
 * Migrate your database using `heroku local:run python manage.py migrate`